fougue/gmio/README.md

-GeomIO: C library for geometry input/output
+gmio: C library for geometry input/output
 ===========================================

-This is GeomIO v0.1dev

-GeomIO is a reusable C library whose purpose is to provide complete I/O support for various CAD file formats (eg. STL)
+gmio is a reusable C library whose purpose is to provide complete I/O support for various CAD file formats (eg. STL)

-GeomIO aims to be fast, portable (ISO-C90 conformance) and feature-rich.
+gmio aims to be fast, portable (ISO-C90 conformance) and feature-rich.
 Main highlights:

-  * "Abstract" streams that does not tie the user to C stream (`FILE*`).
-    GeomIO provides a general stream structure based on callbacks, so that any kind of device can be used (memory, file, socket, ...)
+  * "Abstract" streams that does not tie the user to C stream (`FILE*`). gmio provides a general stream structure based on callbacks, so that any kind of device can be used (memory, file, socket, ...)
   * Operations can be easily aborted
   * Buffering of input/ouput for efficient device usage